SpaceG/spaceg.github.io/_posts/2015-02-27-worktime-tracking-harvest-app.markdown

 </a>

-I have found a Script to Count Lines of Code of our Start Up.
+I got this Script to Count Lines of Code of our Start Up.
 We write alot of Code and Lines.
 [Count Lines of Code in Mac OS X](http://www.experimentgarden.com/2010/06/count-lines-of-code-in-mac-os-x.html)